mym0us3r/Unified-Sysmon-Configs/adv_simulation/native_vs_legacy.md

 This report documents a structured adversary simulation comparing detection coverage between two Sysmon configurations running on the same endpoint under the same Wazuh 4.14.4 environment.
 Three attack scenarios were executed identically under each configuration.
 The results expose fundamental architectural differences between the two models - not just in what they detect, but in **where the detection intelligence resides**.

 The Native Sysmon configuration (`sysmon-native.xml`, schema 4.91) filters at the source using `groupRelation="and"` logic, delivering high-fidelity behavioral telemetry before events reach the SIEM.
-The Legacy configuration (`sysmonconfig.xml`, schema 4.90) operates on a collect-first model anchored on known-bad lists - known parent images, known DLL names, known command-line patterns.
+The Legacy configuration (`sysmonconfig.xml`, olafhartong/sysmon-modular, schema 4.90) operates on a collect-first model anchored on known-bad lists - known parent images, known DLL names, known command-line patterns.

+> **Important clarification:** `groupRelation="and"` has been supported by the Sysmon schema since version 4.2 (Sysmon v9.0, 2019), as documented by Olaf Hartong at Derbycon 2019.
+The distinction between Phase 1 and Phase 2 is not a schema capability gap - it is a **configuration design choice**.
+The legacy config file (`sysmonconfig.xml`) does not apply AND logic for the tested scenarios.
 When the attacker uses an unlisted vector, the Legacy config produces zero telemetry.

 > **Security fix identified during testing:** Rule `92153` used name-only process exclusions (`\\\\svchost\.exe$`), creating a bypass surface.
 Any malicious binary renamed `svchost.exe` in any path inherited the OS process exclusion and never reached Tier 1 detection.
 The fix enforces full-path exclusions under `Windows\System32` and `Windows\SysWOW64`.
 File `0820-sysmon_id_7.xml` updated and published to the repository on April 26, 2026.